Scaphium affine: Culinary and medicinal use of the nuts

-The seeds of this species and S. macropodum are used in traditional Indian medicine Ayurveda as well as traditional Chinese medicine as a "coolant", for gastrointestinal disorders, and for soothing the throat.
-As a result, it is collected as a major non-timber forest product in Laos, and is that country's second export crop after coffee.
-Sterculinine is a bio-active alkaloid found in this species.
+In traditional medicine, especially Ayurveda and traditional Chinese medicine, the seeds of this species and its close relative, S. macropodum, are used to treat gastrointestinal disorders, to soothe the throat, and as a "coolant".
+As a result, it is a popular non-timber forest product in Laos, where it is the country's second-largest export crop after coffee.
+Sterculinine, a bio-active alkaloid, is found in this species.

 Malva nuts in soups and desserts

 The flesh surrounding the dried seeds swells to eight times its original volume when soaked in water, forming an irregularly shaped, reddish gelatinous mass.
-After being soaked and the seed kernel removed, the flesh is mixed with granulated white sugar, ice, and soaked basil seeds, and drunk as a cooling drink in Vietnam, Thailand, Laos and Cambodia.
+In Vietnam, Thailand, Laos, and Cambodia, the flesh of the fruit, after being soaked and the seed kernel removed, is mixed with sugar, ice, and basil seeds to make a refreshing drink.
 They are sometimes also used, along with other ingredients, in sweet, cool soups similar to the Chinese tong sui.

-In China, malva nut is used in tea as well by mixing with other ingredients such as sugar candy, red date, haw, liquorice, chrysanthemum flower, lilyturfroot, and jasmine tea.
-The advantage of such tea is believed to reduce the "hotness" of the body, and nurture the body.
+In China, the seeds of this species are used to make a variety of herbal teas, in which they are mixed with other ingredients such as sugar, dates, hawthorn berries, licorice, chrysanthemum flowers, lilyturf roots, and jasmine tea.
+Such herbal teas are believed to reduce bodily "heat", balance bodily fluids, and improve overall health.

 Malva nuts in traditional Chinese medicine

 According to Chinese medicine, the use of "Pang Da Hai" can remove heat from the lung, cure sore throats, counteract toxicity, and moisten the bowels.
 Specific symptoms treated include: hoarseness of voice, dry cough or productive cough with yellow sticky sputum, sore, dry throat due to heat in the lung and constipation with headache and bloodshot eyes.
 Consume malva nut by adding one or two nuts to a large cup of boiling water and consume the liquid.
 Typically, in traditional Chinese medicine, malva nut would be part of a larger formula of herbs designed to address a person's condition.

 Although it possesses medicinal properties, care must be taken with its consumption.
 Avoid boiling more than 3 seeds per drink.
-Over-consumption symptoms include white watery phlegm, nausea, coughing, and swollen tongue.
+Excessive consumption of this species can cause watery phlegm, nausea, coughing, and tongue swelling.
 People with frequent digestion problems and abdominal pain or diarrhea should avoid it entirely.